Apple copycat "hiPhone 5" comes calling in China

 SHANGHAI The newest version of Apple Inc's popular iPhone has already hit the Chinese market -- the fake market that is.

-The 'hiPhone 5' is selling for as little as 200 yuan ($31) on China's top e-commerce platform Taobao, which is owned by Alibaba Group.
+The 'hiPhone 5' is selling for as little as 200 yuan (19 pounds) on China's top e-commerce platform Taobao, which is owned by Alibaba Group.

 But one has to pay around 800 yuan for a more "genuine" one, according to some shop clerks at a mobile phone market in Shanghai.